proplot-dev/proplot/docs/why-proplot.rst

 * There is a new `~proplot.axes.Axes` `~proplot.axes.Axes.colorbar` method for drawing *inset* colorbars or adding colorbars along the outer edge of axes.
 * The `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` commands draw colorbars and legends that are centered relative to the *subplot grid*, not the axes.
 This is critical if your left-right or top-bottom border padding is asymmetric.
 * You can put colorbars and legends along the edge of axes or along the edge of the whole figure by passing ``loc='l'``, ``loc='r'``, ``loc='b'``, or ``loc='t'`` to the colorbar and legend commands.
-* Outer colorbars and legends don't mess up the subplot layout or subplot aspect ratios, since the new `~proplot.subplots.GridSpec` class permits variable spacing between subplot rows and columns.
+* Outer colorbars and legends don't mess up the subplot layout or subplot aspect ratios, since the new `~proplot.subplots.FlexibleGridSpec` class permits variable spacing between subplot rows and columns.
 This is critical e.g. if you have a colorbar between columns 1 and 2 but nothing between columns 2 and 3.
 * The width of colorbars are now specified in physical units.
 This makes it easier to get the thickness just right, and makes thickness independent of figure size.

 A useful axes container